5 Must-Try Restaurants Near the MoMA

 The price range is average for a sit-down Italian spot in Midtown, you can expect to pay anywhere from $15-$30 per person for food.
 Also, the vibe is laid-back so don’t sweat your attire.

-Maximize your time in NYC by demystifying the art of safely and efficiently getting around the Big Apple!
+Maximize your time in NYC by demystifying the art of navigating the subway, taxis, walking, and biking around the Big Apple!

 2. Kin Ramen – Ramen/Japanese